Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 - Review Scope (inscope and out of scope).
 - Compatibilities - Information about the solidity version the client is using, the chains they plan on working with, and the tokens they will be integrating.
 - Roles - This entails understanding the different roles and powers within the system and detailing what the different actors should and shouldn't be able to do.
 - Known issues - Understanding existing vulnerabilities and bugs which are already being considered/fixed.
-This will allow you to focus on the hidden issues.
+Now focus on the hidden issues.

 2. Reconnaissance
 3. Vulnerability identification